silicom-ltd/STS_HelmCharts/README.md

 `make test`

-`helm install --debug sts-test --namespace sts-silicom charts/sts-silicom-0.0.1`
+`helm install --debug sts-test --dry-run --namespace sts-silicom charts/sts-silicom-0.0.1`

 ### Deploy Master clock mode
 This will override some of the values.yaml file values.